 - Inspect the RTD Sensor

 A damaged RTD temperature sensor can trigger the “LER” message.
-Make sure it isn’t bent or in contact with any of the grill’s other parts.
+Ensure it isn’t bent or in contact with the grill’s other parts.
 You can also check the readout to see if it truly depicts the ambient temperature.

 - Chimney height

 If your Traeger pellet grill has a chimney, try to put your thumb between the triangular cap at the top and the chimney.
-If you can’t, you’ll have to adjust the cap to get more airflow.
-It’s also possible that the chimney is clogged, in which case it has to be cleaned out.
+You’ll have to adjust the cap to get more airflow if you can’t.
+It’s also possible that the chimney is clogged, so it must be cleaned out.

 - Induction fan

 The induction fan causes the noise you hear when you turn on the grill.
 If you don’t hear anything or it sounds weak or squeaky, gently spin the wheel with your fingers to get it going.
-This should remove any accumulation and allow the component to spin freely once more.
+This should remove any accumulation and allow the component to spin freely.
 Contact customer support if it doesn’t work.

 - Ambient temperatures